Module ambit_stochastics.trawl

 where k =

-and\begin{align} a_0 &= \int_{-\tau}^0 \phi(u)du, \\ \vdots & \\ a_{k-2} &= \int_{(-k+1)\tau} ^{(-k+2) \tau} \phi(u) du, \\ a_{k-1} &= \int_{-\infty}^{(-k+1)\tau} \phi(u)du. \end{align}
+self.nr_trawlsand\begin{align} a_0 &= \int_{-\tau}^0 \phi(u)du, \\ \vdots & \\ a_{k-2} &= \int_{(-k+1)\tau} ^{(-k+2) \tau} \phi(u) du, \\ a_{k-1} &= \int_{-\infty}^{(-k+1)\tau} \phi(u)du. \end{align}

 Expand source code

-def compute_slice_areas_infinite_decorrelation_time(self): """Computes the \(k \\times k\) matrix \[\\begin{bmatrix} a_0 & a_0 - a_1 & a_0 - a_1 & \\ldots & a_0 - a_1 & a_0 - a_1 & a_0 \\\\ a_1 & a_1 - a_2 & a_1 - a_2 & \\ldots & a_1 - a_2 & a_1 & 0 \\\\ a_2 & a_2 - a_3 & a_2 - a_3 & \\ldots & a_2 & 0 & 0 \\\\ & & & \\vdots & & & \\\\ a_{k-2} & a_{k-1} & 0 & \\ldots & 0 & 0 & 0 \\\\ a_{k-1} & 0 & 0 & & 0 & 0 & 0 \\end{bmatrix}\] corresponding to the areas of the slices \[\\begin{bmatrix} L(S_{11}) & \\ldots & L(S_{1k,-1}) & L(S_{1k}) \\\\ L(S_{21}) & \\ldots & L(S_{2,k-1}) & 0 \\\\ \\vdots & & \\vdots & \\vdots \\\\ L(S_{k1}) & \\ldots & 0 & 0 \\end{bmatrix} \] where \(k =\) `self.nr_trawls` and \[\\begin{align} a_0 &= \int_{-\\tau}^0 \phi(u)du, \\\\ \\vdots & \\\\ a_{k-2} &= \int_{(-k+1)\\tau} ^{(-k+2) \\tau} \phi(u) du, \\\\ a_{k-1} &= \int_{-\infty}^{(-k+1)\\tau} \phi(u)du. \\end{align} \] """ s_i1 = [quad(self.trawl_function,a=-i *self.tau, b = (-i+1) * self.tau)[0] for i in range(1,self.nr_trawls)] + [quad(self.trawl_function,a=-np.inf, b=(-self.nr_trawls+1)*self.tau)[0]] # a[0] -a[1] ,a[1] -a[2], ... , a[k-2] - a[k-1] , 0 differences = np.append(np.diff(s_i1[::-1])[::-1],0) left_column = np.array(s_i1)[:,np.newaxis] right_column = np.zeros((self.nr_trawls,1)) #we reconstruct the elements on the secondary diagonal at the end middle_matrix = np.tile(differences[:,np.newaxis],(1,self.nr_trawls-2)) whole_matrix = np.concatenate([left_column,middle_matrix,right_column],axis=1) whole_matrix_reversed = np.triu(np.fliplr(whole_matrix), k=0) np.fill_diagonal(whole_matrix_reversed,s_i1) self.slice_areas_matrix = np.fliplr(whole_matrix_reversed)
+def compute_slice_areas_infinite_decorrelation_time(self): """Computes the \(k \\times k\) matrix \[\\begin{bmatrix} a_0 & a_0 - a_1 & a_0 - a_1 & \\ldots & a_0 - a_1 & a_0 - a_1 & a_0 \\\\ a_1 & a_1 - a_2 & a_1 - a_2 & \\ldots & a_1 - a_2 & a_1 & 0 \\\\ a_2 & a_2 - a_3 & a_2 - a_3 & \\ldots & a_2 & 0 & 0 \\\\ & & & \\vdots & & & \\\\ a_{k-2} & a_{k-1} & 0 & \\ldots & 0 & 0 & 0 \\\\ a_{k-1} & 0 & 0 & & 0 & 0 & 0 \\end{bmatrix}\] corresponding to the areas of the slices \[\\begin{bmatrix} L(S_{11}) & \\ldots & L(S_{1k,-1}) & L(S_{1k}) \\\\ L(S_{21}) & \\ldots & L(S_{2,k-1}) & 0 \\\\ \\vdots & & \\vdots & \\vdots \\\\ L(S_{k1}) & \\ldots & 0 & 0 \\end{bmatrix} \] where \(k =\) `self.nr_trawls` and \[\\begin{align} a_0 &= \int_{-\\tau}^0 \phi(u)du, \\\\ \\vdots & \\\\ a_{k-2} &= \int_{(-k+1)\\tau} ^{(-k+2) \\tau} \phi(u) du, \\\\ a_{k-1} &= \int_{-\infty}^{(-k+1)\\tau} \phi(u)du. \\end{align} \] """ s_i1 = [quad(self.trawl_function,a=-i *self.tau, b = (-i+1) * self.tau)[0] for i in range(1,self.nr_trawls)] + [quad(self.trawl_function,a=-np.inf, b=(-self.nr_trawls+1)*self.tau)[0]] # a[0] -a[1] ,a[1] -a[2], ... , a[k-2] - a[k-1] , 0 differences = np.append(np.diff(s_i1[::-1])[::-1],0) left_column = np.array(s_i1)[:,np.newaxis] right_column = np.zeros((self.nr_trawls,1)) #we reconstruct the elements on the secondary diagonal at the end middle_matrix = np.tile(differences[:,np.newaxis],(1,self.nr_trawls-2)) whole_matrix = np.concatenate([left_column,middle_matrix,right_column],axis=1) whole_matrix_reversed = np.triu(np.fliplr(whole_matrix), k=0) np.fill_diagonal(whole_matrix_reversed,s_i1) self.slice_areas_matrix = np.fliplr(whole_matrix_reversed) def fit_cl(self, input_values, envelope, levy_seed, lags, cl_optimisation_params={'nr_steps_optimisation': 25, 'nr_mc_samples': 10000, 'nr_repetitions': 5}, initial_guess=None)-

 Expand source code

-def fit_cl(self,input_values, envelope, levy_seed, lags, cl_optimisation_params = {'nr_steps_optimisation' : 25,'nr_mc_samples' : 10**4, 'nr_repetitions' : 5}, initial_guess = None): assert isinstance(lags,tuple) and all(isinstance(i,int) for i in lags) print('cl fit started') print('cl fit finished') pass
+def fit_cl(self,input_values, envelope, levy_seed, lags, cl_optimisation_params = {'nr_steps_optimisation' : 25,'nr_mc_samples' : 10**4, 'nr_repetitions' : 5}, initial_guess = None): assert isinstance(lags,tuple) and all(isinstance(i,int) for i in lags) print('cl fit started') print('cl fit finished') pass def fit_gmm(self, input_values, envelope, levy_seed, lags, initial_guess=None)-

 Expand source code

-def fit_gmm(self,input_values,envelope,levy_seed,lags,initial_guess=None): assert isinstance(lags,tuple) and all(isinstance(i,int) for i in lags) print('gmm fit started') envelope_params = fit_trawl_envelope_gmm(self.tau,input_values,lags,envelope,initial_guess) levy_seed_params = fit_trawl_marginal(input_values,levy_seed) params = {'envelope_params':envelope_params,'levy_seed_params': levy_seed_params} self.infered_parameters = {'envelope': envelope, 'levy_seed': levy_seed, 'params' : params} print('gmm fit finished')
+def fit_gmm(self,input_values,envelope,levy_seed,lags,initial_guess=None): assert isinstance(lags,tuple) and all(isinstance(i,int) for i in lags) print('gmm fit started') envelope_params = fit_trawl_envelope_gmm(self.tau,input_values,lags,envelope,initial_guess) levy_seed_params = fit_trawl_marginal(input_values,levy_seed) params = {'envelope_params':envelope_params,'levy_seed_params': levy_seed_params} self.infered_parameters = {'envelope': envelope, 'levy_seed': levy_seed, 'params' : params} print('gmm fit finished') def fit_predict(self, steps_ahead, deterministic, fitting_method, envelope, levy_seed, lags, initial_training_window, refit, refit_freq=None, initial_guess=None, cl_optimisation_params={'nr_steps_optimisation': 25, 'nr_mc_samples': 10000, 'nr_repetitions': 5}, max_gaussian_lag=None, nr_samples=None)-

 Expand source code

-def fit_predict(self,steps_ahead,deterministic,fitting_method,envelope,levy_seed,lags, initial_training_window,refit,refit_freq=None,initial_guess = None, cl_optimisation_params = {'nr_steps_optimisation' : 25,'nr_mc_samples' : 10**4, 'nr_repetitions' : 5}, max_gaussian_lag = None, nr_samples=None): #check inputs assert all(isinstance(x, int) and x >0 for x in steps_ahead) assert deterministic in [True,False] assert fitting_method in ['gmm','cl'] assert refit in [True,False] if refit == True: assert refit_freq >0 and isinstance(refit_freq,int) assert isinstance(lags,tuple) and all(isinstance(i,int) for i in lags) assert isinstance(initial_training_window,int) and initial_training_window > 0 if fitting_method == 'cl': assert set(self.infered_parameters.keys()) == {'nr_mc_samples', 'nr_repetitions', 'nr_steps_optimisation'} assert all((isinstance(x,int) and x > 0) for x in self.intered_parameters.values()) if deterministic == False: assert isinstance(nr_samples,int) and nr_samples > 0 if fitting_method == 'gmm': self.fit_gmm(input_values = self.values[:,:initial_training_window],envelope = envelope, levy_seed = levy_seed, lags = lags, initial_guess = initial_guess) elif fitting_method == 'cl': self.fit_cl(input_values = self.values[:,:initial_training_window], envelope = envelope, levy_seed = levy_seed, lags = lags,cl_optimisation_params = {'nr_steps_optimisation' : 25,'nr_mc_samples' : 10**4, 'nr_repetitions' : 5}, initial_guess = None) if refit == False: return self.predict(input_values = self.values[:,:initial_training_window], steps_ahead = steps_ahead, deterministic = deterministic, max_gaussian_lag = max_gaussian_lag, nr_samples = nr_samples) elif refit == True: raise ValueError('not yet implemented')
+def fit_predict(self,steps_ahead,deterministic,fitting_method,envelope,levy_seed,lags, initial_training_window,refit,refit_freq=None,initial_guess = None, cl_optimisation_params = {'nr_steps_optimisation' : 25,'nr_mc_samples' : 10**4, 'nr_repetitions' : 5}, max_gaussian_lag = None, nr_samples=None): #check inputs assert all(isinstance(x, int) and x >0 for x in steps_ahead) assert deterministic in [True,False] assert fitting_method in ['gmm','cl'] assert refit in [True,False] if refit == True: assert refit_freq >0 and isinstance(refit_freq,int) assert isinstance(lags,tuple) and all(isinstance(i,int) for i in lags) assert isinstance(initial_training_window,int) and initial_training_window > 0 if fitting_method == 'cl': assert set(self.infered_parameters.keys()) == {'nr_mc_samples', 'nr_repetitions', 'nr_steps_optimisation'} assert all((isinstance(x,int) and x > 0) for x in self.intered_parameters.values()) if deterministic == False: assert isinstance(nr_samples,int) and nr_samples > 0 if fitting_method == 'gmm': self.fit_gmm(input_values = self.values[:,:initial_training_window],envelope = envelope, levy_seed = levy_seed, lags = lags, initial_guess = initial_guess) elif fitting_method == 'cl': self.fit_cl(input_values = self.values[:,:initial_training_window], envelope = envelope, levy_seed = levy_seed, lags = lags,cl_optimisation_params = {'nr_steps_optimisation' : 25,'nr_mc_samples' : 10**4, 'nr_repetitions' : 5}, initial_guess = None) if refit == False: return self.predict(input_values = self.values[:,:initial_training_window], steps_ahead = steps_ahead, deterministic = deterministic, max_gaussian_lag = max_gaussian_lag, nr_samples = nr_samples) elif refit == True: raise ValueError('not yet implemented') def grid_creation(self, min_t, max_t)-

 Creates a grid on [0,\phi(0)] \times [\text{min_t}, \text{max_t}].
 Each cell is represented by the coordinates of its bottom left corner.
 To each cell we associate a sample from each of the gaussian and jump parts of the trawl process.